speckleworks/SpeckleRhino/CONTRIBUTING.md

 Changes that are cosmetic in nature and do not add anything substantial to the stability or functionality of Speckle **will generally not be accepted**.

 Why?
 However trivial the changes might seem, there might be subtle reasons for the original code to be as it is.
-Furthermore, there are a lot of potential hidden costs (that even maintainers themselves are not aware of fully!) and they eat up review time unncessarily.
+Furthermore, there are a lot of potential hidden costs (that even maintainers themselves are not aware of fully!) and they eat up review time unnecessarily.

 > **Examples**: modifying the colour of an UI element in one client may have a big hidden cost and need propagation in several other clients that implement a similar ui element.
-Changing the default port or specifiying `localhost` instead of `0.0.0.0` breaks cross-vm debugging and developing.
+Changing the default port or specifying `localhost` instead of `0.0.0.0` breaks cross-vm debugging and developing.

 ## Wrap up